karanankit01/LuaFormatter-Report/_posts/2020-08-24-Final-report.markdown

 ---

 ## Overview

+### What is LuaFormatter ?
+LuaFormatter is a code formatter which helps to style a code in Lua scripts which will also help in easy integration with various code editors.

+### Project Idea
+Formatter style the lua scripts according to the configuration value set to it.
+But before this project LuaFormatter doesn't check if the configuration values make sense before using it i.e, validation of configuration values.

-Originally, the project was aimed at the following:
+So, originally the project was aimed at the following:
  * Building the Validators for each of the configuration fields.
  * Implement feature to add configuration field value through command line flags.
  * Enhancement of configuration field with more features and solve existing bugs.